mike-coutinho/Libft/README.md

 <h2 align="center">Library Details</h2>

 ## Part 1 - Libc Functions
-I must reimplement standard C library functions with the `ft_` prefix:
+Standard C library functions must be reimplement with the `ft_` prefix:

 - **Character classification**: `ft_isalpha`, `ft_isdigit`, `ft_isalnum`, `ft_isascii`, `ft_isprint`
 - **String & memory**: `ft_strlen`, `ft_memset`, `ft_bzero`, `ft_memcpy`, `ft_memmove`, `ft_strlcpy`, `ft_strlcat`, `ft_toupper`, `ft_tolower`, `ft_strchr`, `ft_strrchr`, `ft_strncmp`, `ft_memchr`, `ft_memcmp`, `ft_strnstr`, `ft_atoi`
 - **Memory allocation**: `ft_calloc`, `ft_strdup`

-`Some of the function prototypes I need to reimplement use the ’restrict’ qualifier.
+`Some of the function prototypes needed to reimplement use the ’restrict’ qualifier.
 This keyword is part of the C99 standard.
 Therefore, it is forbidden to include it in my own prototypes and to compile my code with the -std=c99 flag.`
 > Character classification functions (`ft_isalpha`, `ft_isdigit`, `ft_isalnum`, `ft_isascii`, `ft_isprint`) return `1` if true, `0` otherwise.

 > If `nmemb` or `size` is 0, `calloc` must return a unique pointer value that can be successfully passed to free().
 > Functions like `strlcpy`, `strlcat`, and `bzero` may require `<bsd/string.h>` and compile with `-lbsd` flag.